BSick7/fayde-unify/README.md

 This tool unifies bower, requirejs, and typescript declarations.

-Running `unify` will update client configuration files.
+Running `unify update` will update client configuration files.
 Dependencies are gathered from `bower.json` and configured using `unify.json`.

 Libraries without `unify.json` can still be used, but rely on default configuration.